 Any other vote, by those who want me as prime minister and don’t vote for me, increases the chance that the left will return to govern and lead the country instead of us.

-Bennett’s rise in the polls raises the possibility of a right-wing coalition with Labor instead of the tiny nationalist and orthodox parties with which Netanyahu has relied so far.
+Bennett’s surge raises the possibility of a right-wing coalition with Labor instead of the tiny nationalist and Orthodox parties on which Netanyahu has relied so far.

 Even if Jewish Home is more conservative then Likud, it has disliked governing with its smaller cousins on the right.

 Labor Party leader Shelly Yachimovich has more or less ruled out joining a coalition led by the right, but she will probably be unable to form a left-wing government instead.

 The liberal Kadima is on the brink of elimination.